$(\varphi,\Gamma)$-modules over relatively discrete algebras: Preliminaries on condensed mathematics

 \subsection{Continuous actions and group cohomology}

-In this subsection, we will explain ``continuous action'' and ``group cohomology'' in the context of condensed mathematics.
-Let $G$ be a profinite group, and let $A$ be a (static) $\Qbb_{p,\bs}$-algebra.
-Then $A_{\bs}[G]$ has a natural (non-commutative) condensed ring structure defined from the group structure of $G$. \begin{lemma} Let $M$ be a (static) $A_{\bs}$-module.
-Then an $A_{\bs}[G]$-module structure on $M$ is equivalent to an $A$-linear action $\underline{G}\times M \to M$ of the condensed group $\underline{G}$ associated to $G$ on the $A$-module $M$. \end{lemma} \begin{proof} It can be proved in the same way as in \cite[Lemma 4.19]{RJRC22}. \end{proof}
+In this subsection, we explain ``continuous action'' and ``group cohomology'' in the context of condensed mathematics.
+Let $G$ be a locally profinite group, and let $A$ be a (static) $\Qbb_{p,\square}$-algebra.
+Then $A_{\square}[G]=\varinjlim_{S\subset G}A_{\square}[S]$, where the colimit is taken over all compact open subsets $S$ of $G$, has a natural (non-commutative) condensed ring structure defined from the group structure of $G$. \begin{lemma} Let $M$ be a (static) $A_{\square}$-module.
+Then an $A_{\square}[G]$-module structure on $M$ is equivalent to an $A$-linear action $\underline{G}\times M \to M$ of the condensed group $\underline{G}$ associated to $G$ on the $A$-module $M$. \end{lemma} \begin{proof} It can be proved in the same way as in \cite[Lemma 4.19]{RJRC22}. \end{proof}

 \begin{remark} We assume that $A$ is a Banach $\Qbb_p$-algebra.
 Let $M$ be a Banach $A$-module.
 Then a continuous $A$-linear $G$-action on $M$ in the usual sense (i.e., a continuous morphism $G\times M\to M$ satisfying usual conditions) is equivalent to an $A$-linear action $\underline{G}\times \underline{M} \to \underline{M}$ of the condensed group $\underline{G}$ on the condensed $\underline{A}$-module $\underline{M}$. \end{remark}